lvyue/mongoose-auto-increment-fix/README.md

 Once you have the plugin installed it is very simple to use.
 Just get reference to it, initialize it by passing in your mongoose connection and pass `autoIncrement.plugin` to the `plugin()` function on your schema.

-> Note: You only need to initialize autoIncrement once.
+> Note: You only need to initialize MAI once.

     var mongoose = require('mongoose'),
         autoIncrement = require('mongoose-auto-increment');